la-haute-societe/craft-uptime-robot/README.md

 Every monitored entry will show up in the main Uptime Robot administration panel.
 From there, you will get the monitors status and uptime informations.

-To edit a monitor configuration, click on the according pen icon.
+To edit a monitor configuration, click the according pen icon.

 ![View monitors screen](resources/img/uptime-robot-view-monitors.png)
+> **Notes:**
-> **Note:**
+>
-> From that screen, you will see how many remaining monitors are available from your Uptime Robot account.
+> * From that screen, you will see how many remaining monitors are available from your Uptime Robot account.
+> * The monitors informations are refreshed every 5 minutes.

 ### Edit a monitor

-The editon screen allows you to change the entry and the alert contacts users.
+The edition screen allows you to change the entry and the alert contacts users.

 You can also remove the monitor by using the "Delete" action from the upper right menu button.